Data Masking

 When enabled:

-- All Destination values are masked.
+- Headers: All header values are masked by default.

-- All Data Payload values are masked.
+- Data Payloads: Only values matching supported masking patterns are masked.

 Example: Default Masking